Jpreet927/Rock-Paper-Scissors/README.md

-# The Odin Project: JavaScript Project $1
+# Rock, Paper, Scissors

-### Rock, paper, scissors with a computer.
+## Rock, paper, scissors with a computer.

 This application allows the user to play Rock, Paper, & Scissors with a computer.

 Click on any of the icons to select your move.
 The computers move will be randomly generated, and the score will increase accordingly.